NetickNetworking/NetickDocumentation/articles/2-setting-up-the-game.md

 NetworkSandbox is like the manager of the game.
 Any scripts you add to the Sandbox Prefab will stay around until you shut down Netick.
 Methods on `NetworkSandbox` lets you do various things like connecting, spawning objects and destroying them.

 ## Transport
 Now we need to assign a transport, Netick uses the LiteNetLib by default.
-To utilize this transport, we can right click on empty Assets folder `Create > Netick > Transport > LiteNetLibTransportProvider`.
+To use this transport, we can right click on an empty place in the Assets folder and go to `Create > Netick > Transport > LiteNetLibTransportProvider`.
 Then assign the `Transport` field of Game Starter.

 <figure><img src="../images/getting-started/102-create-transport.png" alt=""><figcaption></figcaption></figure>